 Jill is a parent carer from Camden and was a member of the team at Camden Carers from 2008 until 2021.
 Here, Jill talks us through carer burnout - how to stop it, how to heal, and how to reduce the chance of it happening.
 We can read Jill’s own caring story here.

-As carers it seems as though we are constantly on the go.
-If we are not busy meeting all the immediate daily needs, we are thinking about everything that has to be done next.
-It can feel relentless and the constant pressure can overwhelm us and lead to burnout.
+As carers, it seems as though we are constantly on the go.
+If we are not busy meeting all the immediate daily needs, we're thinking about everything that has to be done next.
+It can feel relentless and the constant pressure can overwhelm us and lead to carer fatigue and burnout.

 Instead of carrying on until we hit that wall and realise we just can’t keep going – maybe losing the will and compassion to care, or facing a greater breakdown – it’s healthier to find ways to watch for the warning signs of burnout.
 Below, we will look at what these signs are, what to do and where to go for help if needed.

 Burning out means reaching the end of our reserves – a state of emotional, mental and physical exhaustion.

 Burnout is caused by excess stress over a sustained period of time.
 It can make us feel drained, foggy-headed, unable to cope, and this can lead to compassion fatigue, or losing the will to care.